 I could use github pages or something similar, but I’ve found the overhead of needing a dev environment to make any change puts me off getting things done.
 I’ve been using wordpress.com for this blog and am pretty happy, especially having a mobile app.
 I’ve also heard using wordpress makes it easier to outsource content/design if you have enough success to make that worthwhile.

 I don’t fancy maintenance, security patching and backup, so the marketing site is currently on wordpress.com where I’ve paid for the “personal” plan at £3/month to remove ads and the £0.92/month for mapping a domain.
 Affordable for contactor running a shot-in-the-dark startup side-project that may never make a penny.
+Note that you only get their built in analytics, you can’t add google analytics, and you can’t install plugins on that plan.

 This is on top of the £1.15/month for domain registration and £10/month for a VPS (virtual private server) to run my demo site from, both from the excellent bytemark hosting company, who’ve been fab on support from day one.